-Medical school admissions are increasingly competitive.
-Among the top 10 ranked medical schools according to US News the acceptance rate the average acceptance rate was only 2.7%.
-Looking at all of the ranked medical schools, over 100, the acceptance rate is still under 10%.
+Medical school admissions are highly competitive.
+Among the top 10 ranked medical schools according to US News the acceptance rate the average acceptance rate was only 2.5%.
+The average overall acceptance rate for medical schools is 5%.

 High school matters

-While biology is the most popular pre-med major there are many choices available.
+While biology is the most popular premed major there are many choices available.
 All students who apply to med school will need to have taken core science and math requirements, but they can do so while opting for a wide variety of majors.
 Many people are surprised to find out there are students who major in political science, classics, or computer science and then go on to medical school.
 In fact, sometimes students with unconventional majors can actually stand out from the pile of applicants when it comes to med school admissions.
-Medical schools like applicants who have developed their critical thinking and writing skills.
-The MCAT test for medical school admissions has been revised to place a greater emphasis on being able to place science and medicine into the context of society and culture.
-Students can prepare for this emphasis through taking courses in social and behavioral sciences such as psychology.
-The medical school admissions test also requires students to read passages about humanities and be able to answer critical reasoning questions.
-Students who have had a well-rounded education can be at an advantage with this new focus.

 You may have heard of the idea of “weeder” classes.
 Courses such as introduction to biology or chemistry often function as a way to clear out students who may aspire to medical school.
-As the story goes the professor says “Look to the left of you, look to the right of you, only one of you will make it through the semester with a grade of C or above” (or some variation of that).
-Many students’ path to medical school comes to a screeching halt as they struggle to pass these courses freshman year.
-So, arm your pre-med homeschooler with the best high school preparation you can give them so they enter ready to be successful.
-It is important to realize that the majority of students in these “weeder” classes will have done well in AP level science and math while in high school.
-Even if your student is highly capable, if they do have that background they will be at a disadvantage.
+Organic chemistry is known to be a particularly difficult class.
+Many students’ path to medical school comes to a screeching halt as they struggle to pass these courses during freshman year.
+So, arm your premed homeschooler with the best high school preparation you can give them, so they are ready to succeed.
+It is important to realize that most students in these “weeder” classes will have done well in AP level science and math in high school.
+Even if your student is highly capable, if they do have that background, they will be at a disadvantage.

 Med school admissions are incredibly competitive.
-Students who are seriously pursuing med school need to have top grades in college, period.
-That includes dual enrollment classes taken while in high school.
-Medical school applicants are evaluated on a number of factors including grades, MCAT scores, letters or recommendation, interviews, and extracurricular and volunteer experience.
-It is increasingly the expectation that students interested in medicine will devote time to learning about the career through patient care volunteer experiences and through shadowing and internships.
+Students pursuing med school need to have top grades in college, period.
+Medical school applicants are evaluated on a number of factors, including grades, MCAT scores, letters or recommendation, interviews, and extracurricular and volunteer experience.
+It is increasingly expected that students interested in medicine will devote time to learning about the career through patient care volunteer experiences and medical shadowing and internships.
 Still, overall grades and grades in math-science courses, remain the biggest determination of which students will be selected for medical school interviews.
-As student enters freshman year, grades should be crucial and most important area of focus.
+As student enters freshman year, grades should be a crucial and the most important area of focus.
 Students should carefully evaluate non-academic commitments (sports, work, etc.) to make sure classes are the top priority.